declaredata/fuse_python/README.md

 The API is documented in two ways:

-- Basic Python documentation is included under the `fuse_python` directory
+- Basic Python documentation is included under the `declaredata_fuse` directory
-- Several usage examples are included in the `fuse_bench` directory
+- Several usage examples are included in the `bench` directory

 See below for information on installing dependencies and running the server.